jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

-The Autoscaler is the subsystem of the CPAB that handles repeatedly running at a set interval, linking together the Metric Gatherer, Evaluator and Scaler subsystems to automatically scale the resource at a defined interval.
+The Autoscaler is the subsystem of the CPAB that handles repeatedly running at a set interval, linking together the Metric Gatherer, Evaluator and Scaler subsystems to automatically trigger the processes to gather metrics, evaluate them before finally make a scaling request.
+This repeated process runs concurrently to the rest of the application, without blocking any other part of the program.

 The Autoscaler is the full automatic scaling pipeline, which operates repeatedly on a configured schedule.
 The Autoscaler first calls the Metric Gatherer to